isu-digital/isu-thesaurus/pages/terms.md

 ---
-title: Glossary
+title: Term List
 layout: page
 permalink: /terms.html
 ---

 # Glossary

-Test glossary of terms, with links out to each term's item page.
+Alphabetical list of terms, with links out to each term's item page.
 (This is just another way to view the information on the Browse page).

 {% capture letters %}{% for item in site.data[site.metadata] %}{{ item.title | slice: 0 | capitalize }};{% endfor %}{% endcapture %}
 {%- assign uniqueLetters = letters | split: ';' | uniq | sort -%}